Royal Saudi Naval Forces: Future

-Germany will supply 48 patrol boats to Saudi Arabia within the framework of its border security project, a cost of 1.5 billion euros has been noted for this deal.
-Lürssen has already started building 15 patrol vessels for the project's first phase.
+In 2016, Germany was slated to supply 48 patrol boats to Saudi Arabia within the framework of its border security project, a cost of 1.5 billion euros was noted for this deal.
+Lürssen had started building 15 patrol vessels for the project's first phase by 2016.
 The patrol boats to be procured under the current contract come in two forms.
-The first are the 'TNC 35' models, which are 35-meter-long and are propelled by two diesel engines with a combined output of 7,800 kilowatts.
+The first were to be the 'TNC 35' models, which are 35-meter-long and are propelled by two diesel engines with a combined output of 7,800 kilowatts.
 The boat can reach speeds of up to 40 knots.
 The second models, 'FPB 38' are 38-meter-long and can reach speeds of up to 31 knots.
 As of November 2016 1 TNC 35 has been delivered to Saudi Arabia.

-Saudi Arabia wants to buy five German submarines for around €2.5 billion ($3.4 billion) and more than two dozen more in the future.
+Saudi Arabia had wanted in 2013 to purchase five German submarines for around €2.5 billion ($3.4 billion) and more than two dozen more in the future.

 In December 2014, the U.S. awarded Lockheed Martin a contract for a Foreign Military Sale of the Mk 41 Vertical Launching System to Saudi Arabia.
-With no surface ships compatible with the Mk 41 and no plans to acquire a land-based missile defense system, this indicates the country is close to purchasing a VLS-equipped surface combatant.
+With no surface ships compatible with the Mk 41 and no plans to acquire a land-based missile defense system, this indicated the country was close to purchasing a VLS-equipped surface combatant.
 Saudi Arabia has evaluated the and the Multi-mission Combat Ship version of the able to carry a VLS.
 In October 2015, the US Congress was informed of a possible sale of Multi-Mission Surface Combatant (MMSC) Ships, a variant of the LCS.

 In July 2018 it was announced that Navantia had signed an agreement with the Royal Saudi Navy for the production of 5 Avante 2000 Corvettes with the last to be delivered by 2022 at a cost of approximately 2 billion Euros.

 Saudi Arabia ordered three more Avante 2200 corvettes from Navantia in 2024.